Introducing Stress Busters!

 For more information, contact Jody Nelson at 517-346-8094.

 Thursdays, 2-4:30 pm

 Youth Engagement Specialists from Community Mental Health Authority of Clinton, Eaton, and Ingham Counties will also be available at the library on Thursdays to answer questions about accessing behavioral health services and connect families to community resources.
-No appointment needed, just stop by.
-They will be located in a Literacy Room (near the Youth Desk).
+No appointment needed, just stop by the Youth Services desk.

 RAISE Them Up Parenting Club + Stress Busters